 Saving storage costs by deleting intermediate files

-Intermediate files are kept unless you select the Delete intermediate outputs option in the workflow configuration (see screenshot below).
+Intermediate files are kept by default unless you select the Delete intermediate outputs option in the workflow configuration (see screenshot below).

 This is because intermediate files are required to use call caching, which is selected by default.